vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Pause reminder for strength exercises and hand gripper exercises:
   Two days prior to the vaccine appointment

+* Resume reminder for hand gripper exercise in the non-vaccine arm:
+  Four days after the vaccine appointment

-* Resume reminder for hand gripper exercises: Seven days after the vaccine appointment
+* Resume reminder for hand gripper exercise in the vaccine arm: Seven days after the vaccine appointment

 * Resume reminder for strength exercises: Eight days after the vaccine appointment